 Most people go home the day after the procedure.
 When your doctor thinks you're ready to leave the hospital, you'll get instructions to follow at home, such as:

 - How much activity or exercise you can do.
+(Most people are able to walk the day after the PCI procedure.)

 - When you should follow up with your doctor.